Links on Android Authority may earn us a commission. Learn more.

 How to block websites on Android

-If you often give your smartphone or tablet to your kids, having parental controls and blocking inappropriate content is a must.
-You can also utilize website blocking to kick your social media habit or to avoid distracting content when working.
+If you are getting a smartphone or tablet for your kids, having parental controls and the option to block websites on Android is a must.
+You can use website blocking yourself to kick your social media habits or avoid distractions when working.
 Whatever the reason, we are here to help.
 Here are some of the most effective methods to block websites on Android.

-If you are using this add-on mainly to protect your child from inappropriate content, you might need to take a couple more steps.
+If you are primarily using this add-on to protect your child from inappropriate content, you may need to take a couple more steps.
 You should uninstall or disable other browsers on your device just in case.
-You can do that by heading to Settings, then Apps.
+You can do this in Settings > Apps.
 Most devices will have Chrome and the phone manufacturer browsers preinstalled.
 Find them via the search option and disable them.
-Once that’s done, feel free to hand your tablet or smartphone to your child without worries.

 Block websites with an app

 If the previous solution seems a bit too convoluted, you can always rely on apps.
-There is a variety of applications that will get the job done, but we will mainly focus on those that do not require rooting your device.
+Various applications will get the job done, but we will mainly focus on those that do not require rooting your device.

 Google Family Link

-If you want to monitor your child’s online activity and protect them from inappropriate websites, one of your first choices should be Google Family Link.
-It not only allows you to block websites on Chrome, but also set limited access to certain apps and mature content on Google Play.
-If you want to know more about it, you can read our detailed guide on how it works here.
+If your goal is to monitor your child’s online activity and protect them from inappropriate websites, one of your first choices should be Google Family Link.
+It allows you to block websites on Chrome and sets limited access to certain apps and mature content on Google Play.
+If you want to know more about it, you can read our detailed guide on how it works.

-If your main goal is to stop yourself from procrastinating by blocking websites, you can once again turn to BlockSite — this time in app form.
+If you’re aiming to cut down on your procrastination by blocking websites, BlockSite is the way to go.
 The application has an easy-to-use, clean interface that will guide you through the process of blocking websites and apps.
-However, what makes it great is the ability to schedule blocking, as well as its work mode that will help you stay productive.
+However, what makes it great is the ability to schedule blocking and its work mode that will help you stay productive.

-BlockSite has password protection, so you can lock the app itself and it can even sync between desktop and mobile.
-It can also be used to protect kids from unwanted content thanks to the option to block all adult websites at the tap of a button.
+BlockSite has password protection, so you can lock the app itself, and it can even sync between desktop and mobile.
+It can also be used to protect kids from unwanted content, thanks to the option to block all adult websites at the tap of a button.
 Many of its more useful features are locked behind a paywall, including blocking unlimited sites.
 Still, it’s not too expensive (tapping away from the “upgrade” page comes with a special offer that’s even more discounted).

-Finally, if you are not sure if the above apps are a good fit for you, we also recommend checking out the Kaspersky SafeKids app.
+Finally, if you are unsure if the above app is a good fit for you, we recommend checking out the Kaspersky SafeKids app.

 Block websites with a firewall

-If you want to go one step further, you can block websites on Android with the help of a firewall.
-Most require rooting your device, but there are root-free options.
-One of the best says it all in its name — NoRoot Firewall.
-It has a clean and easy-to-use interface and requires minimal permissions.
+If you want to go one step further, you can block websites on Android using a firewall.
+Most of these require rooting your device, but there are root-free options.
+One of the best says it all in its name: NoRoot Firewall.

-- Open the app and go to the Global Filters tab on the top right.
+- Open the app and go to the Global tab at the bottom.

 - Tap on the New Pre-filter option.

-- Tick both the Wi-Fi and data icons if you want the website to be blocked on both connections.
+- Tick both the Wi-Fi and data icons if you want the website blocked on both connections.

-- Enter the address of the website you want to block.
+- Enter the address of the website you want to block on Android.

 - Go back to the Home tab and press Start.

-That’s all there is to it!
-One small warning, the app might not work with LTE connections because it does not currently support IPv6.
+One small warning, the app might not work with 5G/LTE connections because it does not currently support IPv6.

-If you want something that will do the heavy lifting for you, one of your best options is OpenDNS.
-This service provides reliable content filtering and even tech-savvy kids will have trouble finding a workaround.
+If you want something that will do most of the heavy lifting on its own, one of your best options is OpenDNS.
+This service provides reliable content filtering, and even tech-savvy kids will have trouble finding a workaround.
 How does it work?
-By default, when connected to Wi-Fi you use your internet service provider’s DNS server, but you can swap it for OpenDNS.
+By default, when connected to Wi-Fi, you use your internet service provider’s DNS server, but you can swap it for OpenDNS.
 It will automatically filter all inappropriate content.

-On some Android devices you will be able to use without the need of installing additional apps by going to Settings > Wi-Fi > Advanced options > Change DNS settings.
+On some Android devices, you will be able to use it without installing additional apps by going to Settings > Wi-Fi > Advanced options > Change DNS settings.
 Those devices are the exception rather than the rule, however.
-This is why the first step you should take is to download and install Wi-Fi Settings.
-Once that’s done, all you need to do is enter these values into the DNS1 and DNS2 slots and tap Apply:
+This is why the first step you should take is downloading and installing Wi-Fi Settings.
+Enter 188.8.131.52 into DNS1 and 184.108.40.206 into DNS2, and tap Apply.

-Using OpenDNS does have its downside, however.
+Using OpenDNS does have its downsides, however.
 It’s useful when you are home, but not when you are out and about, since it does not work with mobile data.
-Nevertheless, if you are mainly giving your tablet or smartphone to your child while at home, it will do the trick spectacularly.
+But if you are mainly giving your tablet or smartphone to your child while at home, it will do the trick spectacularly.